 I first read about this cool new thing called Claude Code on Twitter in 2025.
 That’s where Mario Zechner started tweeting about it.
 I followed him because of his work tracking food prices in Austria Heisse Preise and his project Cards for Ukraine, which aims to help Ukrainian refugees in Austria.

 While I was following Mario, he began working on VibeTunnel alongside Armin Ronacher—the developer of the Flask web framework—and Peter Steinberger—the founder of PSPDFKit and OpenClaw 🦞.
 To be honest, these three have had the greatest influence on my thinking about LLMs and the workflows I use.
 Here’s an old post by Peter from August 2025: Optimal AI Development Workflow.
 It evolved into Shipping at Inference Speed in December 2025.
 Thanks to better models and harnesses, workflows have changed significantly over the past year.
 There’s also an interesting podcast called “Skill Issue.”
-Skill Issue Also, a video by Dex Horthy No Vibes Allowed: Solving Hard Problems in Complex Codebases – Dex Horthy, HumanLayer, in which he demonstrated how to solve problems in complex codebases.
-And the changes in his latest talk since the previous video: Everything We Got Wrong About Research-Plan-Implement The whole field feels like the Wild West because there’s a new idea or concept almost every day.
+Skill Issue I also watched a video by Dex Horthy No Vibes Allowed: Solving Hard Problems in Complex Codebases – Dex Horthy, HumanLayer, in which he demonstrated how to solve problems in complex codebases.
+His latest talk also shows how much his approach has changed since the previous video: Everything We Got Wrong About Research-Plan-Implement The whole field feels like the Wild West because there’s a new idea or concept almost every day.

 During that time, I increasingly encountered the limitations of the slot machine approach.
 I had created a codebase that was completely unmaintainable.
 I was exhausted because it was already late at night and the whole machine was running like crazy.
 The next day, I reviewed what I had done and saw the chaos.
 I never tried to fix the whole thing, but instead started over with more restrictions and better control, paying closer attention to the context window and the output.
 That was a very important learning experience.
 The project wasn’t large, so I was able to rewrite it in a few days, but it showed me that you still need to understand the fundamentals of your codebase and set strict guidelines.